-Crewing the rest of the bread chunk, Godric released a rather large and pleased sound before nudging his friend's arm, "Relax.
+Crewing the rest of the bread chunk, Godric released a rather large but pleased sound before nudging his friend's arm, "Relax.
 Nothing bad is going to happen besides it's free food!
 Here have some!"

-Shoving an apple into Salazar's mouth, Godric's ridiculous grin returned to his pale face once more, "As my loyal knight, and friend, you need to learn how to follow my lead.
+Shoving an apple into Salazar's mouth, Godric's ridiculous grin returned to his tanning face once more, "As my loyal knight, and friend, you need to learn how to follow my lead.
 I mean one day I'm going to be king and everything is going to be at peace."

-Biting a huge chunk of the apple out of his mouth, Salazar grips the apple before rolling his eyes at the prince, "You won't be king for many more years.
+Biting a huge chunk of the apple out of his mouth, Salazar gripped the apple before rolling his eyes at the prince, "You won't be king for many more years.
 Hopefully by then you'll be mature enough to not throw your title around like it's no big deal."

 "Oh please!
 What fun is it to be mature if I can get all the cute girls now?"